mediastudiespress/organization/operations/board_meetings/agenda_and_minutes_2021-02-01.md

 ## II.
 Minutes

-2020-02-01 11am to noon ET
+2021-02-01 11am to 12pm ET

-*Meeting called to order at 11:01am.
+*Meeting called to order at 12:01pm.
 Present: Tim Elfenbein, Jeff Pooley, David Park, John Sullivan*

-## 1. Review and approval of Preservation Policy
+### 1. Review and approval of Preservation Policy

 * Preservation policy needed to join memberships, so mediastudies.press needs to have one.
 Project MUSE uses Portico, so that the PDF files are preserved.
 *  Video and audio needs to be preserved as well.
 Tim discussed various platforms designed for the preservation of multimedia content.
 * Jeff and Tim will have further discussions about this.
 * The Board voted unanimously to adopt the preservation policy.

-## 2. Review and approval of Peer Review Policy
+### 2. Review and approval of Peer Review Policy

 * Discussed methods of identifying different types of peer review.
 * Discussed using ORCID as a means of identifying authors and pee reviewers.
 * The Board voted unanimously to adopt the peer review policy.

-## 3. Review of 2020 Budget and Plan for 2021 Budget
+### 3. Review of 2020 Budget and Plan for 2021 Budget

 * The Board reviewed the 2020 budget and annual report.
 * Expenses are low right now, with the exception of design software (Adobe)